The world's best sandwiches you need to try

 Mina709/Shutterstock

-Egg mayo sandwiches, rolls or baguettes are a love-it-or-hate-it option, hence the relatively low spot in our list.
+Egg mayo is a love-it-or-hate-it filling for sandwiches, rolls and baguettes – hence the relatively low spot in our list.
 People who have memories of warm, curly-cornered egg sandwiches of buffet tables past may shun this choice.
 However, when made fresh and seasoned well, egg mayo sarnies can be delicious.
-To enjoy this classic British sandwich at its best, mix sliced or chopped hard-boiled egg with mayonnaise, plenty of seasoning and, if you like it hot, a splash of chilli sauce or a pinch of chilli powder.
-For a truly old-school touch, cress can be added to the mix to bring some peppery greenery.
+To enjoy this classic British sandwich at its best, mix sliced or chopped hard-boiled eggs with mayonnaise, plenty of seasoning and, if you like yours hot, a splash of chilli sauce or a pinch of chilli powder.
+For a truly old-school touch, cress can be added to the mix for a touch of peppery greenery.

 <p>Barbara Neveu/Shutterstock</p>